 Techno pioneer and musician Derrick May pointed out that the reason techno appealed so greatly to those in 80’s Detroit was because of its cleanness, that “everything is an ugly mess in Detroit, and so we were attracted to this music”.
 The clean rhythm that defines techno is valued over other musical features, such as vocals or melody, and reveals the escapism of the techno genre in the 80’s.
 The repetitive nature of techno lends itself to continuous DJ sets, and from a practical point of view techno music is, with the correct equipment, a one man job and can be made almost anywhere thanks to technological advancements.

 In the here and now of 2018, artists such as Nina Kraviz, Bicep and many more define techno.
 The techno genre has sprawled and influenced many other styles of music, with styles such as tech-house and trance emerging.
 While elements of the music from 80’s Detroit remain, changes in technology have no doubt brought about changes in techno music itself.

 Having barely scratched the surface of techno from the brief research I have done, it is clear there are countless studies on the genre – techno music has, in one study, been shown to be an effective treatment for pain (though this may just be true for music in general).
-In recent years the popularity of techno has exploded, and though I still may not be passionate about the genre, I feel all the more enlightened now that I understand where it came from – and I definitely am not so judgmental about it.
+In recent years the popularity of techno has exploded, and though I still may not be passionate about the genre, I feel all the more enlightened now that I understand where it came from – and I definitely am not so judgemental about it.

-Post by Jess Williamson
+Written by Jess Williamson